mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 </style>
 ```

-Let's use `eventCallback` from GSAP to subscribe to updates and use an effect to update the playhead when we update `time`:
+Let's use `eventCallback` from GSAP to subscribe to updates and use an effect to update the playhead when `time` updates:

 ```svelte:App.svelte {9,14-16,18-20,31-33,35-37,48}
 <script lang="ts">